Demolition: Nigeria won’t engage in street fight with Ghana – Presidency

 But Shehu told reporters that the issue would be resolved diplomatically.

-He said the Ghanian President, Nana Akufo-Addo, showed leadership by calling the President, Major General Muhammadu Buhari (retd.), to apologise.
+He said the Ghanaian President, Nana Akufo-Addo, showed leadership by calling the President Muhammadu Buhari to apologise.

 The presidential aide said, “The President of Ghana has called and regretted the action and apologised to the President of Nigeria.